 Buying Physical Gold

 Last but not least, buying physical gold is the oldest form of investing in gold.
-There are multiple ways to buy gold today, both online and in person.
+There are multiple ways to buy gold online and in person.

 The simplest way to buy gold is through your bank.
 Banks will quote you a live price online for gold bars/biscuits/coins; usually, this price is lower for a bank’s customers.
 Buyers can opt to have the gold delivered to their home or pick it up from a bank branch.
 Another trusted online dealer is the Royal Canadian Mint.

 However, buying physical gold entails the problem of storing it safely.
-If you’d like to hold physical gold, then you can rent a locker at your bank for it.
-However, note that the cost of the locker will eat into your returns.
+If you’d like to hold physical gold, you can rent a locker at your bank.
+However, note that the cost of the safe will eat into your returns.

 How To Invest In Gold In Canada

 Trade documents: The easiest and most practical way to invest in gold is through direct ownership, which includes buying physical gold, silver, platinum, palladium, copper, gold and other precious metal assets.
 This is the most common way to invest in precious metals in Canada and one of the easiest ways to buy gold.
-The way you own physical gold: This way of owning physical gold is by investing in gold bars (gold bars, coins or silver bars) or gold coins and silver bars on the gold market.
+The way you own physical gold: Owning physical gold is by investing in gold bars (gold bars, coins or silver bars) or gold coins and silver bars on the gold market.
 It is a simple and cost-effective way to invest directly in gold, silver, platinum, palladium and gold coins and silver bars.
-Sources: 1, 4, 9

 For example, it is possible to invest in an exchange-traded fund that tracks the price of gold or invests in gold mining companies.
 These investment vehicles can help you invest in gold by paying a higher spot price per ounce.
-A gold ETF can be backed by physical gold values or track gold prices based on the future.
-Sources: 7, 8, 9
+In addition, a gold ETF can be backed by physical gold values or track gold prices based on the future.

 If you are interested in investing in gold, you can also invest in some gold stocks in Canada.
-A good example for Canadian investors would be gold mining companies such as Goldcorp Inc. (NYSE: GGC) and Canadian Gold Mining Corporation Sources: 5, 6
+An excellent example for Canadian investors would be gold mining companies such as Goldcorp Inc. (NYSE: GGC) and Canadian Gold Mining Corporation.

-Learning to buy physical gold in Canada can save you money and time while building a smart portfolio, even for silver.
-Learning to buy physical gold in Canada can save you time while building a smarter portfolio and even some silver!
-Sources: 1
+Learning to buy physical gold in Canada can save you money and time while building an innovative portfolio, even for silver.
+Learning to buy physical gold in Canada can save you time while creating a more competent portfolio and even some silver!

 If you are looking for a way to protect your assets and diversify your investment portfolio, gold can be a practical solution.
 There are several options to consider when choosing where to buy gold in Canada.
-Therefore, make sure you consider the following factors before deciding where to buy gold.
-Once you have completed your research and determined how to incorporate gold into your investment strategy, you can invest properly.
-Sources: 5, 8
+Therefore, consider the following factors before deciding where to buy gold.
+Once you have completed your research and determined how to incorporate gold into your investment strategy, you can invest adequately.

 Before you start your research, you may find that you have various options to invest in gold stocks and physical gold bars.
-Before you invest in gold, you should consider whether you want to buy physical gold and store it in the stock market, insure it, buy it in the stock market or use CFDs to trade gold.
-Sources: 0, 7
+Therefore, before you invest in gold, you should consider whether you want to buy physical gold and store it in the stock market, insure it, buy it in the stock market or use CFDs to trade gold.